-The first step is to decide how you are going to cook your corn.
-Are you going to grill it?
-Are you going to use canned corn?
-The choice is yours.
 We are going to use canned corn to make elote street corn because we like to keep things simple AND yummy at the same time.

 Place the entire contents of the canned corn in a saucepan.
 Simmer on medium heat for 7 minutes.
 Drain the corn and then return just the corn to the pan.